TOW HOOKS

 Materials & Components

-Tow hooks feature exposed location, unless you have a race car that is equipped with a retractable tow hook, that hides when not in use.
-This means, that tow hooks are always under attack of road debris and weather conditions, road salt, moisture, etc. To make sure the tow hooks will not corrode or rust under the influence of moisture, snow, rain, and small stones, manufacturers finish tow hooks in anti-corrosion coatings and eye-catching colors, which make them noticeable.
+Tow hooks feature exposed location unless a race car is equipped with a retractable tow hook that hides when not in use.
+This means that tow hooks are constantly under attack by road debris, weather conditions, road salt, moisture, etc. To make sure the tow hooks will not corrode or rust under the influence of moisture, snow, rain, and small stones, manufacturers finish tow hooks in anti-corrosion coatings and eye-catching colors, which make them noticeable.

 tow hooks materials

-Usually tow hooks are made of corrosion-resistant materials, like aluminum or high tensile steel.
-Note, that bright color of tow hook is great not only for track use.
-If you have street car that has to be towed, bright color will give a tow truck operator an opportunity to quickly find the spot to hook onto without having to waste time investigating the vehicle.
+Usually, tow hooks are made of corrosion-resistant materials, like aluminum or high-tensile steel.
+Note that the bright color of the tow hook is excellent not only for track use.
+If you have a street car that must be towed, a bright color will allow a tow truck operator to quickly find the spot to hook onto without wasting time investigating the vehicle.

 Types of Tow Hooks